AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> copy
 .. index:: menu; edit --> cut

-When you select the menus :menuselection:`Edit-->Copy` or :menuselection:`Edit-->Cut`, GPS adds the current selection to the clipboard.
+When you select the menus :menuselection:`Edit --> Copy` or :menuselection:`Edit --> Cut`, GPS adds the current selection to the clipboard.
 As opposed to what lots of applications do, it doesn't discard the previous contents of the clipboard, but save it for future usage.
 It saves a number of entries this way, up to 10 by default.
 This value is configurable through the